Sears Home Services

 School is in full swing, the leaves are changing color, and that pumpkin spice latte just isn’t enough to stave off the morning chill.
 It’s time to switch your HVAC system over to Heat.
 Check the following list to be sure your furnace is ready for the coming winter.

-1. Turn on the thermostat
+1. Turn On the Thermostat

 Switch from cooling to heating and set the temperature a couple of degrees higher than the current room temperature.
 If you don’t hear the heat kick on within a minute, pull off the cover and make sure the wire connections are secure (if you feel comfortable doing so).
 If the connections are snug, make sure the power source to the HVAC system is turned on.
-If it’s still not working, you could check the furnace fan, blower or heat pump — but it likely makes better sense to call in a professional.
+If it’s still not working, you could check the furnace fan, blower, or heat pump — but it likely makes better sense to call in a professional.

-2. Change the air filters
+2. Change the Air Filters

 You probably have air filters behind a vent grill in the wall or ceiling, or a single filter in the HVAC system itself.
 Change these filters every few months.
 Or, if you have a permanent electrostatic filter, you can wash and reuse it.
 Cleaning or replacing your filters regularly keeps particles out of your HVAC system and can prolong its life.
-While you’re at it, change your humidifier filter and set the humidistat, if your HVAC includes a humidifier.

-3. Cover the AC condenser
+1. Cover the AC Condenser

 Unless your HVAC is a heat pump (in which case, don’t cover it at all because it runs all year), cover the condenser to protect it from falling icicles.
 “A large trash can lid secured with bungee cords works quite well for this function,” says David Kenyon, training manager for Sears Home Improvement.
 You can also use a board to cover the fan — but don’t wrap it in a moisture-trapping plastic tarp.

-4. Clean the heat exchanger
+4. Clean the Heat Exchanger

 “The heat exchanger should be brushed and vacuumed out annually by a trained professional while the unit is disabled,” Kenyon says.
 While it’s being cleaned, a Sears technician will look for cracks, which could lead to a dangerous carbon monoxide leak into your home.

-5. Lubricate and clean the blower motor
+5. Lubricate and Clean the Blower Motor

-First check the owner’s manual to see if your motor is the kind that needs lubricating.
-If it does, turn off the power, open the cover and clean the caps covering the bearings.
+First, check the owner’s manual to see if your motor is the kind that needs lubricating.
+If it does, turn off the power, open the cover, and clean the caps covering the bearings.
 Then remove the caps and lubricate the bearings.

-6. Test the igniter switch
+6. Test the Igniter Switch

-7. Inspect the chimney and carbon monoxide detectors
+7. Inspect the Chimney and Carbon Monoxide Detectors

+Chimneys can house carbon buildup or even small animals.
+“A professional should inspect them periodically,” Kenyon says.
 Routinely test or replace carbon monoxide detectors as well, as they help protect you from the “silent killer.”

 Schedule your HVAC maintenance now!